umccr/neoantigens/README.md

 bcftools view -s diploid_tumor data/diploid__diploid_tumor-somatic-ensemble-pon_hardfiltered.VEP.vcf > data/diploid__diploid_tumor-somatic-ensemble-pon_hardfiltered.VEP.TUMOR.vcf
 ```

-### HLA types
+## Preparing HLA types

 We need to know HLA alleles to properly run pVACseq.

+The human leukocyte antigen (HLA) cluster located on chromosome 6 is one of the most polymorphic regions of the human genome and encodes for several genes involved in functions of the immune system, including HLA classes I and II.
+Both HLA classes comprise three major loci (HLA-I: A, B, C; HLA-II: DP, DQ, DR), which are co-dominantly expressed.
+HLA-I/II molecules present intracellular and extracellular peptides, respectively, and interact with other immune cells to induce an adaptive immune response.

+HLA typing can be done with different degrees of resolution, with two-digit and four-digit types distinguishing HLA allele families and distinct HLA protein sequences, respectively.
+Typing can be done either using specific probing techniques, or purely in-silico from NGS sequencing data through computational means.
+However, because of the high variability of the HLA loci, the typical read mapping and variant calling-based analysis of NGS data is not suitable to determine the HLA genotype.

-Notes from [pVACseq methods](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-016-0264-5#CR11) on their approach to HLA typing:
+[pVACseq methods](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-016-0264-5#CR11) section desribes their appoach to to HLA typing:
 - They used clinically genotyped calls whenever they are available,
 - For in-silico, they typed on the normal (peripheral blood mononuclear cells), rather than the tumor sample,
 - They used 2 tools (HLAminer or by Athlates) and note that they were >85% concordant, but it is helpful to use both algorithms in order to break ties reported by HLAminer.
 - Some epitope prediction algorithms, including NetMHC [13](https://scholar.google.com/scholar?hl=en&q=Lundegaard%20C%2C%20Lamberth%20K%2C%20Harndahl%20M%2C%20Buus%20S%2C%20Lund%20O%2C%20Nielsen%20M.%20NetMHC-3.0%3A%20accurate%20web%20accessible%20predictions%20of%20human%2C%20mouse%20and%20monkey%20MHC%20class%20I%20affinities%20for%20peptides%20of%20length%208-11.%20Nucleic%20Acids%20Res.%202008%3B36%28Web%20Server%20issue%29%3AW509%E2%80%93512.), [14](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Abstract&list_uids=12717023), only work with an algorithm-specific subset of HLA alleles, so we are constrained to the set of NetMHC-compatible alleles (e.g. NetMHC v3.4 supports 78 human alleles).
 On the other hand, such specific epitope prediction software perform slightly better when compared to pan-specific methods such as NetMHCpan in case of well-characterized alleles due to availability of large amounts of training data.

-HLA typing is done best with hg38 when HLA alleles are a part of the reference build alternative contigs.
-We will need re-analyse the sample against the hg38 build with bcbio with enabled HLA typing stage.

 [Bcbio supports](https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html?highlight=hla#hla-typing) two HLA callers: `optitype` and `bwakit`.
 In any case, it first makes use of [bwakit](https://github.com/lh3/bwa/tree/master/bwakit)'s  `bwa-postalt.js` script in order to [extract HLA reads](https://github.com/bcbio/bcbio-nextgen/blob/a3473775db06540c10b5f20ddc2043b8cc99d1f8/bcbio/ngsalign/bwa.py#L70).
 The different is that the result is passed either to [OptiType's](https://github.com/FRED-2/OptiType) `OptiTypePipeline.py`, or to bwakit's run-HLA.

+According to OptiType (2014) benchmarks, HLAminer (2012) consistently underperformes compared to OptiType, and Athlates (2013) show comparable results.

-Since bcbio can't run both tools at the same time, we will try `optitype`, but keep in mind that we might also run with `bwakit` for control.
+Bcbio does HLA typing only from hg38 alignments.
+That's probably because hg38 contains HLA alleles as alternative assembly contigs, which can significantly aid the typing.
+We will re-analyse the sample against the hg38 build with bcbio with enabled HLA typing stage.
+Since bcbio can't run both callers at the same time, we will try `optitype`, but keep in mind that we might also run with `bwakit` for control.

 ```
 # from spartan: